Madeeha-Anjum/actions-playground/README.md

 **Step 4:** Grant this service account access to the project
         - workload identity user *
+        - serviceAccountUser

+- Note if you missed one and need to add it later got to IAM select the account and add the role

 **Step 5:** Create Key for the service account

 **Step 6:** Copy the service account email address